WhiteSunTheReaperJack/JacksPlayGround/README.md

 Issues encountered:
 GA: I put Github link in the container when setting up my GA to track down the website, which did not make a sense to me cuz Github link was not the actual website I visited.
 However GA updated visitors to the website just fine.
-Solution: Figured out the link for the container wasn`t the key to track down.
+Answer: Figured out the link for the container wasn`t the key to track down.
 It was nothing but a ref.
 The code given when setting up GA had unique ID # sending GA.

+Margin: Tried to leave margin from <ol> <li> to <h1>.
+Wrapped